Olorlade/E-COMMERCE-SUPERSTORE-SALES-ANALYSIS/README.md

 # SUPERSTORE-SALES-ANALYSIS
 ## PROJECT OVERVIEW
 The aim of this project is to perform extensive data analysis to deliver insights into the sales performance of an E-commerce retail company, on how to increase its profits while minimizing the losses.
-The store is into sales of Furnitures, Office supplies and Technology.
+The store is into sales of Furnitures, Office supplies and Technological gadgets and Electrical appliances.
 ## DATA SOURCE
 Dataset used is from Kaggle and it’s a csv file.
 It contains 21 columns and 9995 (including the dataset header).
 File was duplicated and the working file opened and saved as an Excel File (.xlsx)
 ## BUSINESS TASK